-As defined in the StrlSchG, the competent disaster control authorities draw up off-site emergency plans for the vicinity of fixed installations or facilities with special hazard potential, in particular for nuclear installations, in accordance with the relevant provisions under Land law.
+As defined in § 101 StrlSchG, the competent disaster control authorities draw up off-site emergency plans for the vicinity of fixed installations or facilities with special hazard potential, in particular for nuclear installations, in accordance with the relevant provisions under Land law.
 They continuously update the plans and review them at regular intervals (on principle annually).
-The primary objective of disaster control planning is to prevent or mitigate direct consequences from the impact of an accident on the population in the event of an accidental release.
-Until the adoption of the general and special emergency plans of the Federation and the Länder provided for in the StrlSchG, the content of the plans is based on the basic recommendations20 that provisionally continue to apply as emergency plans.
-The off-site emergency plans focus on the interaction of the planning of the authorities and measures of the licence holder as well as on the implementation of measures to protect the population.
+Until the adoption of the general and special emergency plans of the Federation and the Länder provided for in the StrlSchG, the content of the plans is based on the basic recommendations that provisionally continue to apply as emergency plans.
+The off-site emergency plans focus on the interaction of the planning of the authorities and the measures provided by the authorities (especially the disaster control measures) and measures provided by the licence holder.
 The planning also includes the necessary measurements for determining the situation.

-For foreign nuclear installations which, due to their location close to the border, may require shortterm emergency management measures on German territory, emergency planning is carried out in the same way and in coordination with the neighbouring countries concerned.
+For emergencies linked to foreign nuclear installations that may make disaster control measures on German territory necessary due to their location close to the border, emergency planning is carried out in the same way and in coordination with the neighbouring countries concerned.